Buying and Selling a Property – How can we help?

 Voluntary Transfers arise where a person wishes to transfer some or all of their property to another, usually a close family member, as a gift during their lifetime.

 As in all transfers of property, several tax issues may arise, for example, Capital Gains Tax, Capital Acquisitions Tax and stamp duty.
 We can advise on Voluntary Transfers of property to arrive at the best and most efficient way to complete the transfer.
+You can visit https://www.iListers.cy for a huge listing of properties you can check out.

 Except for in a few limited circumstances, a Solicitor is forbidden to act for both parties in a conveyancing transaction, including a voluntary transfer, as and from the 1st of January 2013.